How to Explain Depression to a Loved One Who Doesn’t Understand

 Depression affects many individuals and families in debilitating and sometimes even devastating ways, but one of the most difficult things about it is that it is so highly personal to each person who suffers from it — and such a mystery to many of the people who do not.

-Explaining depression to spouses and other loved ones can be hard.
+Many people wonder why is it so hard to talk about mental health?
+But explaining depression to a spouse or other loved one can be hard.
 It can be frustrating.
 It can be embarrassing.
 And it can dredge up feelings of shame or failure, especially when you are trying to explain why you feel the way you feel — which you may not even know — or if you have contemplated suicide.
 You may wonder how to explain depression to someone who doesn’t have it and who may struggle to understand.

 Just as there is no one-size-fits-all explanation for how people experience depression, there is no one single perfect method for how to explain depression to someone.
 But the important thing to remember is that making an effort to explain depression to others can help them understand the way you feel, and it can help them know how to best give you love and support as you work through your mental illness and seek help for it.